Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the seventh-ranked team ERA across all league pitching staffs (3.93).
+- The Orioles' 3.93 team ERA ranks seventh across all league pitching staffs.

-- The Orioles give up the sixth-fewest home runs in baseball (176 total, 1.1 per game).
+- The Orioles allow the seventh-fewest home runs in baseball (177 total, 1.1 per game).

-- In his most recent time out on Saturday, the left-hander went 7 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering one hit.
+- His last time out was on Sunday against the Cleveland Guardians, when the righty went seven innings, surrendering one earned run while giving up five hits.

-- In three games this season, the 30-year-old has put up an ERA of 2.60, with 3.1 strikeouts per nine innings.
-Opponents are hitting .150 against him.

 © 2023 Data Skrive.
 All rights reserved.